fab-jul/torchac/README.md

 neural compression paper [Practical Full Resolution Learned Lossless Image Compression](https://github.com/fab-jul/L3C-PyTorch) by Mentzer et al.

+The backend is written in C++, the API is for PyTorch tensors.
+Thanks to on-the-fly compilation with ninja, the integration is seamless.

 The implementation is based on [this blog post](https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html), meaning that we implement _arithmetic coding_.
 While it could be further optimized, it is already much faster than doing the equivalent thing in pure-Python (because of all the